Importing your Excel files in Confluence can bring many benefits to your team:

 - Contextualizing data.
 By embedding your spreadsheets in Confluence, you can surround the tables with descriptions and comments to help colleagues understand the data and what insights they can get from it.

 As you can see the advantages are numerous, but when looking at how to take the leap and integrate Excel tables in your Confluence page there are plenty of options to choose from.
-Let’s have explore the alternatives available and discuss which ones are best suited to collaborate on data in Confluence.
+Let’s explore the alternatives available and discuss which ones are best suited to collaborate on data in Confluence.

 Pull data from Excel to Confluence: your 3 options

-The recent versions of Confluence allow you to pull data from Excel to Confluences in various ways.
+The recent versions of Confluence allow you to pull data from Excel to Confluence in various ways.
 To help you determine which one is right for you, we’ll briefly explore the different solutions to add spreadsheets in Confluence in the section below.

 Using the Atlassian companion app